 Warning: If you only have Microsoft Paint, please don’t create your own cover.
 People do judge a book by its cover, and it’s your first opportunity to grab a potential reader’s interest.

 Also, if you do have a program for creating covers, don’t just slap something together.
 Spend hours studying book covers.
 Follow book and cover boards on Pinterest, you can even start your own board.
 Pin covers that you like so you can come back to it when you’re ready to start.
+You can see good covers on Monthly e-Book Cover Design Awards and read the feedback on why some covers work and others don’t.

 Something else to do is to look at what not to do with book covers.
 There is a website that only posts horrible book covers.
-On the other hand, you can see good covers on Monthly e-Book Cover Design Awards.

 Look into Promotion